nbarnabee/outreachy/README.md

 For the "for_wikis" and "available_ui_languages" tasks, where multiple entries may be given, I included an option to generate additional input elements.
 Clicking the "submit" or "skip" buttons refreshes the displayed data.
 In a full version of the tool, the "Information could not be found" checkbox would relay additional information to the server, deprioritizing the displayed task.

+Clicking the Submit function triggers a function that carries out client-side validation by testing the input values against the RegExp patterns specified in the <a href="https://toolhub.wikimedia.org/api-docs#put-/api/tools/-name-/annotations/" target="_blank">Toolhub documentation.</a>

 ## The Dashboard

 ![Toolhunt Dashboard](/docs/images/dashboard.jpg)